EricRohlfs/blog/docs/custom_createElement.md

 * automatically add the is attribute to the element
 * automatically call the correct constructor when using the is attribute
 * a way to have flags to turn the features on or off
+* Can pass an argumnet into the constructor under certain conditions.

 I've tried several methods and the cleanest is to pass in on object, having argumnets get too weird given all the potential flags